Lizzybetsy1208/Data-champ/README.md

 3. Are there any demand & supply gaps that you can exploit in the market?
 4. If you were to invest in a restaurant, which characteristics would you be looking for?

+## Skills/ concepts demonstrated:
+The following Power BI features were incorporated:
+- Data cleaning,
+- New measure,
+- New column,
+- Merging,
+- Filtering